 When your entire life is being shipped across an ocean, you need to know it’s protected.
 While movers are required to provide basic liability coverage, it’s often not enough to cover the full value of your items.
 It’s highly recommended to get additional insurance for an international move.
 Ask potential movers to walk you through their insurance options, explaining the difference between basic coverage and full-value protection.
 Understanding what’s covered and what the deductible is will give you peace of mind and protect you financially if anything gets damaged in transit.

-Gauge Their Customer Service
+Putting Their Customer Service to the Test

 Moving abroad is a major life event, and good customer service can make all the difference.
 From your first call, pay attention to how the company communicates.
 Are they responsive, patient, and willing to answer all your questions?
 Some companies, for instance, focus on making your move as smooth as possible by providing a personal helper, called a move counselor, who guides you through the entire process.
 A supportive team that is easy to reach shows that they value your business and are committed to a positive experience, which is a core part of our mission.